tjguk/networkzero/docs/index.rst

 each other on the same or a different computer without having to know IP addresses or hostnames.

+It runs on Python 2.7 and Python 3.3+ and should run anywhere that Python runs.
+In particular, it's tested automatically on Windows, Mac and Linux, and is used on Raspberry Pi.

-It offers two main services:
+NetworkZero offers two main services:

     * Discovering short-lived and ad hoc programs
     * Sending simple Python objects between programs